MicrosoftDocs/well-architected/well-architected/devops/automation-overview.md

 ## Goals of automation

-When automating technical processes, a common approach for some organizations is to automate what they can and leave the more difficult processes for humans to perform manually.
+When you automate technical processes, a common approach for some organizations is to automate what they can and leave the more difficult processes for humans to perform manually.

 A goal of automation is to make tools that do what humans can do, only better.
 For example, a human can perform any given task once.
-But when the task requires repetitive runs, especially over long time periods, an automated system is better equipped to do this with more predictable results that are error-free.
+But when the task requires repetitive runs, especially over long time periods, an automated system is better equipped to do that work with more predictable, error-free results.
 Increasing speed is another goal in automation.
 When you practice these automation goals, you can build systems that are faster, repetitive, and can run on a daily basis.

 ## Automate toil to improve efficiency

 Most automation involves a percentage of *toil*.
 Toil is the operational work that is related to a process that is manual, repetitive, can be automated, and has minimal value.
-It is counterproductive to automation but in many organizations, a small amount of toil is unavoidable.
+It's counterproductive to automation but in many organizations, a small amount of toil is unavoidable.
 It becomes an issue when too much toil slows progress.
-A project's production velocity will decrease if engineers are continuously interrupted by manual tasks attributed to toil, either planned or unplanned.
+A project's production velocity decreases if engineers are continuously interrupted by manual tasks attributed to toil, either planned or unplanned.
 Too much toil can impact job satisfaction.
 Engineers become dissatisfied when they find themselves spending too much time on operational toil rather than on other projects.

 Automation should be developed, and increased, so engineers can eliminate future toil.
 By reducing toil, engineers can concentrate on innovating business solutions.